 \section{Acknowledgements}

 This work was supported in part by JSPS KAKENHI Grant Numbers JP22K02825, JP22K18006, JP25K21351, and JP24K03052.
-This publication/presentation/research report has made use of the English Vocabulary Profile.
-This resource is based on extensive research using the Cambridge Learner Corpus and is part of the English Profile programme, which aims to provide evidence about language use that helps to produce better language teaching materials.
+This publication/presentation/research report makes use of the English Vocabulary Profile.
+This resource is based on extensive research using the Cambridge Learner Corpus and forms part of the English Profile program, which aims to provide evidence about language use to support the development of improved language teaching materials.
 See \url{https://englishprofile.org/} for more information.